I am interested in the natures of war; considering the ways in which nature has been militarised and militarism naturalised.

-My research interests in cultural and historical geography are wide-ranging and I seek to explore the geographical dimensions of a series of themes, including science and technology studies, critical military geography and more-than-human geographies.
+My research interests in cultural and historical geography focus on the geographical dimensions of a series of themes, including science and technology studies, critical military geography and more-than-human geographies.

-Currently, I am undertaking research into the development of covert warfare in the desert in WWII in order to analyse the entangled relationship between military mobilities, battlespace ecologies and phenomological experiences of conflict.
-Further, I am exploring a biography of a Polish Army bear as a means to develop ideas arising from these research projects concerning conceptual understandings of the 'natures' of war.
+Currently, I am undertaking research into the development of covert warfare in the desert in WWII in order to analyse the entangled relationship between military mobilities, battlespace ecologies, and the embodied experiences of conflict, while tracing the lasting legacies of these on framings of North African and the Middle East in contemporary geopolitics.

 I am keen to supervise the following topics:

 Military technologies and their impacts on the geographies of war

 Cultures of warfare and embodied experiences of conflict